frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise3.md

         <source src="/img/learning-course/stage1b/exercises/e3/e3a7.webm" type="video/webm">
         Your browser does not support the video tag.
       </video>
       <figcaption>7.
-Assemble the motor bolts, gearbox bolts, and nuts using the Onshape Standard Content and MKCad app parts</figcaption>
+Assemble the motor bolts, gearbox bolts, and nuts using FRCDesignLib parts</figcaption>
     </figure>
   </div>